Gig Business

 Just like a musician or a band has to write lyrics for their next song, writing material can be the most difficult part of being a stand-up comedian and the most important.
 Try keeping a notebook or a Notes file on your phone to write down observations or jokes as they come to mind throughout the day.
 Have a joke that killed in the office break room?
 Write it down!
 Observe a silly situation in the line at Chipotle?
 It could be comedic gold.

-Comedic legend Judd Apatow advises that new stand-up comedians “Write every single day.
+Comedic legend Judd Apatow advises new stand-up comedians: “Write every single day.
 Pick an idea and approach it like a story – find the narrative arc and flesh out your setup.
 Who are the characters?
 Where’s the setting?
 What’s the situation or conflict?”
 Learn more from Judd’s Masterclass article to help you write stand-up comedy in 6 easy steps

 Research the comedy greats like Jerry Seinfeld or Dave Chappelle to learn more about their process for writing material.
 You’ll have to crash and burn a few times on stage before knowing what jokes really land with audiences.
 You should continuously tweak your set and try again.
 The world of stand-up comedy requires a thick skin and spending your free evenings at open mic night to practice in front of live audiences.